GinoongFlores/100-days-of-code/log.md

 **Thoughts**:I feel tired today because I get a lack of sleep earlier.
 Fortunately, I finished styling every code on my page, and I think it will take a lot of time to finish this technical documentation page because of my upcoming midterm exam.
 Still, hopefully, I will get a chance to code every day.

+### Day 79: April 23, 2021 | Friday

+**Today's Progress**: Now styling my technical documentation page for the responsive web design project in freecodecamp.org

+**Thoughts**: I haven't code yesterday as I have assignments to do, and the midterm exam is finally approaching next week.
+And I need to finish my school works first to maintain my scholarship, but I will give some time to practice programming and web development.